babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 `SubmitFinalitySignature` Message:

 This is the main message involved in the finality process.
-It is used to submit the finality signature of a block on the Consumer chain.
-It contains the necessary information about the finality provider's public key, the height of the block being signed, the public randomness value used, the singature's proof, the block app hash, and the signature itself.
+It is used to submit the finality signature of a block on the BSN chain.
+It contains the necessary information about the finality provider's public key, the height of the block being signed, the public randomness value used, the signature's proof, the block app hash, and the signature itself.

 ```
 /// Submit Finality Signature.
 ///
 /// This is a message that can be called by a finality provider to submit their finality
-/// signature to the Consumer chain.
+/// signature to the BSN chain.
-/// The signature is verified by the Consumer chain using the finality provider's public key
+/// The signature is verified by the BSN chain using the finality provider's public key
 ///
 /// This message is equivalent to the `MsgAddFinalitySig` message in the Babylon finality protobuf
 /// defs.